Share

 To get started with web scraping using Cheerio, you need to set up a Node project.
 So, follow these steps to create a new project:

-Now that your project is set up, you can start writing code to scrape web pages.
+Now that your project is set up, you can start scraping web pages.

 Once you import the cheerio package into your project, you can start scraping web pages by loading, parsing and manipulating them.